anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 communications channel such as TLS used in EST/BRSKI-EST/BRSKI-MASA.
 -->

+Note: BRSKI typically uses HTTP over TLS, but also other variants are possible, such as
+Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}} using CoAP over DTLS.
+In the sequel, 'HTTP' and 'TLS' are just references to the most common case, where variants such as using CoAP and/or DTLS are meant to be subsumed -- the differences are not relevant here.

 Application scenarios may also involve network segmentation, which is utilized in industrial systems to separate domains with different security needs -- see also {{infrastructure-isolation}}.
-Such scenarios lead to similar requirements if the (D)TLS channel that carries the requester authentication is terminated before the actual requester authorization is performed.
+Such scenarios lead to similar requirements if the TLS channel that carries the requester authentication is terminated before the actual requester authorization is performed.
 Thus request messages need to be forwarded on further channels